Back to Skills & Talents

 9:00 PM – Peak Pressure

 The kitchen is in full swing.
 The bar is slammed.
 Every table is occupied.
 Maya is everywhere – taking orders, running food, clearing plates, checking on guests, supporting a new waiter who's struggling with a complex order.
 She spots a discarded napkin on the floor and picks it up.
 She makes eye contact with Liam across the room, a silent acknowledgment of the pressure, a shared understanding.
-There's a moment when a waiter drops a tray of glasses, a loud crash that makes everyone jump.
+A waiter drops a tray of glasses, a loud crash that makes everyone jump.
 Maya is there in an instant, helping to clear the shards, reassuring the embarrassed waiter.
 It's always about the team, pulling together.

 10:30 PM – Winding Down